Download general terms and conditions in pdf format

 3. The consumer returns the product with all delivered accessories, if reasonably possible in original condition and packaging, and in accordance with the reasonable and clear instructions provided by the entrepreneur.

 5. The consumer bears the direct costs of returning the product.
-If the entrepreneur has not stated that the consumer must bear these costs or if the entrepreneur indicates that they will bear the costs themselves, the consumer does not have to bear the return shipping costs.
+If the entrepreneur has not stated that the consumer must bear these costs or if the entrepreneur indicates that they will bear the costs themselves, the consumer does not have to bear the return costs.

 c. the entrepreneur has failed to confirm this statement from the consumer.